Spoilers For ‘The Young And The Restless’: Summer Makes A Shocking Choice

 Since Summer refuses to leave Jabot and work with her mother, Phyllis moves forward and launches her own website ahead of Jabot’s new website, which could cause her issues.
 After all, according to The Inquisitr, Michael (Christian LeBlanc) offered Phyllis some legal advice to abandon her plans of revenge on Jabot, but it does not seem as if she’s willing to listen to anybody in her life.
 At this point, Summer, Michael, and Lauren (Tracey Bregman) have all advised Phyllis to move forward another way, but she won’t.

 As for Summer, she goes to Jack about Kyle’s lack of focus at work, and Jack agrees to talk to Kyle, which seems like part of Summer’s overall plan for revenge against Kyle.
-In the end, Jack removes Kyle from the project, which doesn’t sit well with him, but Summer reminds Kyle it will give him more time with Lola (Sasha Calle).
+In the end, Jack removes Kyle from the project, which doesn’t sit well with him, but Summer reminds Kyle it will give him more time with Lola (Sasha Calle.)
 In the end, Summer does what she wants without regard to Phyllis or Kyle.